Updated 1st January 2019

-Anpario supports local community initiatives and employee charity work through sponsorship.
+Anpario supports local community initiatives and employee charity work.

 Suppliers, Customers and Regulators

-Anpario supplies animal products to many countries and aims to provide products to enhance animal health and nutrition.
+Anpario supplies products to many countries and aims to enhance animal health and nutrition.
 Internal quality control ensures: the safety of its products; transparency and traceability.

 Anpario retain key industry quality accreditations in particular UFAS and FEMAS certifications.
 The Group is committed to achieving a safe and secure working environment in all locations operating an established Group health and safety policy applicable to all employees.